-- Seek information or training about rights and available actions to resolve reports or formal complaints involving potential sex discrimination, including Title IX Sexual Harassment and other sexual misconduct; - 2.
-File a formal complaint or make a report of sex discrimination, including Title IX Sexual Harassment and other sexual misconduct; - Obtain information about the availability and coordination of resources (including confidential resources) and supportive measures relating to sex discrimination, including Title IX Sexual Harassment and other sexual misconduct; - 4.
-Notify the University of an incident, policy, or procedure that may raise potential Title IX concerns; and - 5.
-Ask questions about the University's policies and procedures related to sexual misconduct.
+- seek information or training about rights and available actions to resolve reports or formal complaints involving potential sex discrimination, including Title IX Sexual Harassment and other sexual misconduct; - 2. file a formal complaint or make a report of sex discrimination, including Title IX Sexual Harassment and other sexual misconduct; - obtain information about the availability of and for coordination of resources (including confidential resources) and supportive measures relating to sex discrimination, including Title IX Sexual Harassment and other sexual misconduct; - 4. notify the University of an incident, policy, or procedure that may raise potential Title IX concerns; and - 5. ask questions about the University's policies and procedures related to sexual misconduct.